 Rachel Smith of Michigan says she and her husband love the Hilton Honors brand and use the Hilton Honors American Express Surpass® Card to maintain Hilton Diamond status each year.
 That’s because this card comes with automatic Hilton Gold status, and it bumps consumers up to Diamond status when they spend $40,000 on their cards within a calendar year.

-While the Hilton Honors American Express Surpass Card comes with a $95 annual fee, Smith says the fact her husband travels for work and earns rewards on business travel helps them justify the expense.
+While the Hilton Honors American Express Surpass Card comes with an ongoing $95 annual fee ($0 introductory annual fee for the first year; limited time offer expires 8/25/2021), Smith says the fact her husband travels for work and earns rewards on business travel helps them justify the expense.

 They also earn a ton of rewards with their card, considering it offers 12x points on paid Hilton stays, 6x points at U.S. supermarkets, U.S. gas stations and U.S. restaurants, and 3x points on all other eligible purchases.